shikokuchuo/nanonext/README.md

 discovery.

 A surveyor sends a survey, which is broadcast to all peer respondents.
-The respondents then have a chance to reply (but are not obliged to).
-The survey itself is a timed event, such that responses received after the timeout are discarded.
+Respondents are then able to reply, but are not obliged to.
+The survey itself is a timed event, and responses received after the timeout are discarded.

 ``` r
 sur <- socket("surveyor", listen = "inproc://nanoservice")